thraddash/food2/README.md

 - add placeholder image (DONE)
 ## Good to Have:
 - form validation (text, img size/type)
-- multi image upload
+- multi image upload or dropzone
-- delete image/video files
 - onClick + to add additional textfields and append to json file
 - autoscroll user to top of page when making updates or pops up new window
 - caching
-- delete local files server side
+- delete local files (image/video) server side

 ## Install
 yarn install